just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

 the confined relative upwards symbolic links; for a *`"file"`* workspace root these two values imply *`"to_git"`* is *`true`*.

+For all workspace roots the pragma key *`"absent"`* is supported.
+If its value is *`true`* then it indicates that an absent root should be generated, i.e., one given only by its Git tree without any explicit witnessing repository.

 Repository description
 ----------------------